 Block Num - Scalar value of the number of ancestor blocks

-Gas Limit - Scalar value of current limit of gas usage per block
+Gas Limit - Scalar value of the current limit of gas usage per block

 Gas Used - Scalar value of the total gas spent on transactions in this block

-Mix Hash - 256-bit value used with nonce to prove proof of work computation
+Mix Hash - 256-bit value used with a nonce to prove proof of work computation

 State Root - Keccak Hash of the root node of state trie (post-execution)

 Transaction Root - Keccak Hash of the root node of transaction trie

 Receipt Root - Keccak Hash of the root node of receipt trie

 Let’s see how these fields map to what is in the Geth client codebase.
 We’ll look at the “Header” struct defined in block.go which represents a block header.

 We can see the values stated within the codebase match our conceptual diagram.
 Our goal is to get from the block header down to the storage of an individual contract.